 A few decades ago, the women’s liberation movement argued that gender equality afforded women as much right as men to wear pants in the workplace.
 Workplaces, in turn, shape the culture of industrialized nations.
 One example of this is the gender-segregated toilet which appears to have started in 1887 when Massachusetts and New York legislated that employers provide separate toilets for female employees (but whether women were required to use them is less clear).
 Factory inspectors thereafter frequently included superfluous comments in their reports concerning the adequacy and propriety of women’s facilities, in many cases noting that entrances were not sufficiently hidden from plain view.
 If this sounds bizarre, it will help to know that this was the height of the Victorian era and it was scandalous for the public to have knowledge that women also obeyed nature’s call.
 Many reports also noted an absence or insufficiency of adjoining parlors or “resting rooms” where women could recover their strength when the boisterous world so taxed them that they grew faint (of course, fainting had much more to do with their torturous corsets than with the harshness of a big city).

 I wonder if the same could be said of bifurcated garments (i.e. pants).
-Though ancient Greek and Roman men found tunics and togas perfectly suitable for daily life, olympic games were conducted au naturel as much for competitive advantage as to exhibit their physiques.
+Though ancient Greek and Roman men found tunics and togas perfectly suitable for daily life, olympic games were conducted not in pants, but au naturel (as much for freedom of movement as to exhibit their physiques).
 Even during the Renaissance, aristocratic men wore tunics of increasingly shorter lengths while the working proletariat labored and toiled in pants.
 (Interestingly enough, male aristocrats wore open-crotch stockings underneath their tunics which, as hemlines rose higher and higher, led to the use of codpieces.)
-In terms of human history, pants are a relatively modern contrivance and, in the Americas, speak more to pioneering and industrialization than to anything else.
-Pants are more practical for manual labor and they are definitely safer when working around machinery.
+In terms of human history, the bifurcated pant is a relatively modern contrivance and, at least in the Americas, reflects our social pedigree of pioneering and industrialization that began with the pilgrims and continued through World Word II.
+Bifurcated garments (i.e. “pants”) are more practical for manual labor and they are definitely safer when working around machinery.
 But now that our society is undeniably characterized by corporate environments, what reason is there for cubicle-confined men to be denied more comfortable attire—especially when our summer temperatures swelter above 100 degrees?

 Yes, temperature was actually the final straw for me that July afternoon when my Camry advised me that the outside temperature had reached 103° F. I went to a thrift store looking for well-worn medical scrubs and instead left with two skirts.
 Up to that point, each of my prior employers prohibited men and women from wearing shorts, but specifically permitted women to wear pants, skirts, and dresses.
 While an employer may lawfully ban certain garments, it seemed to me that since skirts were deemed acceptable for women, it would be discriminatory to allow only one gender to wear them (as shown by the aforementioned women’s lib movement).